Recolize/recolize-recommendations-wordpress/recolize/readme.txt

 Please find all information regarding our Recolize Recommendation Engine on our website https://www.recolize.com.

 == Changelog ==

+= 1.1.5 =
+* Full compatibility with WordPress up to 5.7

 = 1.1.4 =
 * Full compatibility with WordPress up to 5.5